 Canadian Poutine Burger is a burger with Canada influence!
 A mushroom and onion stuffed Angus burger with gravy, fries, and cheddar cheese.
-A recipe from Seduction in the Kitchen.

 First, I do want thank all of the readers who emailed me with your kind words after my last recipe post, Bacon Ranch Pasta Salad.
 It means a lot to see the kind words and encouragement from you guys.
 I am very happy that you enjoy my recipes and how I do write this food blog.
 You are right, I am entitled to take a break from time to time.

 Speaking of the Bacon Ranch Pasta Salad, it was featured on MSN Food!
-The bad news is 2 things, one because of the newest WordPress update, it effected Seduction and it caused my site to not load for 72 hours roughly, when it was loading, it was painfully slow.
+The bad news is 2 things, one because of the newest WordPress update, it affected Seduction and it caused my site to not load for 72 hours roughly, when it was loading, it was painfully slow.
 Which could be a good thing because of the MSN Food post, linked my photo and recipe to another blog.
 Hopefully, they will fix it, I sent several emails as well as messaging via Facebook to have it fixed.

 I did want to make this a more positive post today, but unfortunately, this is going to be a tribute post instead.
 Many of you who follow me on Instagram know I post photos of my pets, especially my one dog, Waldo.
 Well, On Saturday, July 25, my mom and dad had to make a painful decision and put Waldo down.

 Waldo had Cushing’s and we think something else may have been going on.
 He loves car rides, and my mom would take him daily over to my sister, Chrissy’s home, so he can be around his fur nieces, Millie and Marble.
 They all like the daily visits.
 On July 4th weekend, when I was visiting, my dad took Waldo over to Chrissy’s place, like usual, but then something happened.